lexu27/Patent-Notebooks/README.md

 - XLNET

 ## Some important Notes
+> This notebook doesn't have my model weights.
+It's in a Google Drive elsewhere.
 > XLNet has a different tokenizer than BERT and Electra.
 Its CLS token is at the end and all inputs are right padded.
 > The XLNet file has two versions of XLNet.
 The one I used for ensembling is the base XLNet.
 Large XLNet is also there because I've tried to train it uncessfully...
 > **Both BERT and XLNet seem to be unstable.
 Successful training is likely due to lucky learning rates and training data...**